 - 2-(3 oz) packages ramen noodles, broken to your liking (do not use flavor packet)

-- In a large nonstick skillet over medium-high heat, brown the pork until cooked through and no longer pink.
+- In a large nonstick skillet over medium-high heat, brown the pork until cooked through and no longer pink (I like to brown the pork really well.)
+Drain the fat.
 Set aside.

 - In a large soup pot combine broth, bok choy whites, soy sauce, ginger, garlic, scallions and Sriracha.
 Bring to a boil and lower to maintain simmer for 2 minutes.
 Stir in ramen and pork, simmering for one minute more.
 Turn off heat and stir in bok choy green leaves.
 Let sit off heat for 2 minutes while noodles constitute themselves.
 Serve immediately.